microsoft/windows-container-tools/LogMonitor/docs/README.md

   - `EventData`

 <strong>File Logs:</strong>
-  - `Source`: Log source (File)
+  - `Source`: The Log source (File)
-  - `TimeStamp`: Timestamp when the change is added in file.
+  - `TimeStamp`: The time when the change was introduced in the monitored file.
-  - `FileName`: Name of the file that the log entry is read from.
+  - `FileName`: The name of the file that the log entry is read from.
-  - `Message`: The line/change added in the file.
+  - `Message`: The line/change added in the monitored file.

 ### Sample Custom Log Configuration